nilshellerhoff/mailiszt/README.md

   - [ ] define validation rules serverside
   - [ ] serve validationrules through api
   - [ ] use validationrules clientside
-- [ ] send a rejection email if somebody is not allowed to write to mailinglist
-  - [ ] define moderator email/member for list
 - [ ] login for members (not only users)
 - [ ] allow to compose mails from the interface
   - [ ] allow to define a mail which is to be sent to every new member of a list/group